2x2 Conventions, Annual Meetings

 Conventions of the 2x2 religion, older brothers, workers, money elders and friends are the annual conventions held on convention grounds owned by professing people or a trust.

 How Did Conventions Start?

 Where are conventions in the Bible?
 Where do you have hundreds of people gathered on private property (or property owned by overseers in a trust), under a meeting shed, with kitchen facilities, dorms, showers, restrooms and other accessories for hundreds or thousands of people?
 I've never had this question answered by anyone.
+I even brought up the question in the question-session that some workers have at "sings" for kids.
 I was sincere in asking.
-The workers encourage people to search the scripture to see if what they say is true.
-You may have wondered this too.
+The workers sometimes even encourage people to search the scripture to see if what they say is true.
+You may have wondered where conventions are in the Bible also.
 Especially since workers condemn church property so harshly.
 As a kid, I even heard workers say that people who preached in buildings were of the devil.